eth-infinitism/account-abstraction/eip/EIPS/eip-aa-rules.md

 The permanent storage access with `SLOAD` and `SSTORE` instructions within each phase are limited as follows:

 * **[STO-010]** Access to the "account" storage is always allowed.
-* Access to associated storage of the account in an external (non-entity contract) is allowed if:
+* Access to associated storage of the account in an external (non-entity contract) is allowed if either:
     * **[STO-021]**  The account already exists
     * **[STO-022]**  There is an `initCode` and the `factory` contract is staked.
 * If the entity (`paymaster`, `factory`) is staked, then it is also allowed: